 Be sure to check how often they post and whether or not they respond to comments or Tweets.
 If you don’t see real customers interacting or they are interacting but getting no response, you may want to move on and research a different VPN service.

-4. Research Online Reviews
+4. Research online reviews

 Online reviews will tell you a lot about the legitimacy of a VPN service provider.
 Start with a simple Google search, then explore multiple review sites to see what people say about the service.
 Always look beyond the company’s website since it’s easy to fabricate those reviews.

-Be wary of services that only seem to have good reviews written about them.
+Avoid services that only seem to have good reviews written about them.
 These may be fake reviews designed to make the company look legit.

 That comes through monthly subscriptions.
 On the other hand, Lifetime subscriptions would rely solely on attracting new customers.
 So, what happens when the influx of customers drops?
 The cheap VPN service turns to sell your data to third parties and advertisers the same way sketchy-free services do.